ethereum/consensus-specs/specs/phase1/das-p2p.md

 This backbone is based on a pure function of the *node* identity and time:
-- Nodes can be found *without additional discovery overhead*: peers on a vertical topic can be found by searching the local peerstore for identities that hash to the desired topic(s).
+- Nodes can be found *without additional discovery overhead*: peers on a vertical topic can be found by searching the local peerstore for identities that hash to the desired topic(s), assuming the peerstore already has a large enough variety of peers.
 - Nodes can be held accountable for contributing to the backbone: peers that particpate in DAS but are not active on the appropriate backbone topics can be scored down.
+  *Note: This is experimental, DAS should be light enough for all participants to run, but scoring needs to undergo testing*

 A node should anticipate backbone topics to subscribe to based their own identity.
 These subscriptions rotate slowly, and with different offsets per node identity to avoid sudden network-wide rotations.